Luxury Interior Styled Fossil Ammonites | THE FOSSIL STORE™

 Often interior designers look to the classical for inspiration, like Archimedes helicoid spiral, an irrigation system thought to have been introduced by Archimedes in the 3rd century BC and is still in use today in the Nile delta.
 The symmetry of the helix spiral similar to whorls of fossilised shells which may have possibly influenced the ancients in their design process in a visual aspect.
 As archimedes and other classical authors wrote about fossils, here begins a familiarity with this helix form which is transmitted to us on a much more kinetic level than just the aesthetic.
 Although aesthetically pleasing themes are known to many as therapeutic.
 Nature has curated our ear structure through the eons having constituent parts resembling helicoid spirals and the patterns of the ammonite fossil shells, thus it effects us on some ethereal level.

 Therefore the natural and physically familiar form has a deep rooted presence in our psyche, something unexplained, the connections to the symmetry of ammonites and there shell form is one that has many in raptures, some nerdy types (author included) and on an evolutionary, scientific or paleontological way, many more simply an (also author included), aesthetic delight.
-Whatever your preferences towards these enigmatic fossil shells we at The Fossil Store understand that the image is strong with this extinct organism.
-Our team at The Fossil Store specialise in surmounting these prehistoric behemoths, capturing a moment in time, creating something of beauty and of a cool modern chic style, in fact, we hope bringing the l'avant gardé to the ancients.
+Whatever your preferences towards these enigmatic fossil shells we at THE FOSSIL STORE™ understand that the image is strong with this extinct organism.
+Our team at THE FOSSIL STORE™ specialise in surmounting these prehistoric behemoths, capturing a moment in time, creating something of beauty and of a cool modern chic style, in fact, we hope bringing the l'avant gardé to the ancients.

 Over the last two and a half decades our teams have perfected a system of mounting fossil ammonites which has presented a new facet to the interior decorator.
 The surmounted ammonite shell, particularly of large size, is a versatile accoutrement.
 Having the ability of being a dramatic centre piece feature, coupled with the versatility of residing as an accent piece.
-This in the main is due to the colour tones which is affected by the region from where these particular ammonites are discovered, North Africa.
+This in the main is due to the colour tones which is affected by the region from where these particular ammonites are discovered in Morocco, North Africa, and can be seen sometimes in our online shop at THE FOSSIL STORE™

 Moroccan ammonites of large size stream quite easily into our busy lives and abodes.
 When lighted dramatically one cannot be anything but struck at the size and distinct definition of the ribbed stone shell.
 However when not lit dramatically, subtle beiges and creams of limestone simply create tranquility and calm and blend perfectly.
 Only the Moroccan ammonites have these versitilities and unique qualities.